munificent/craftinginterpreters/book/hash-tables.md

 the array.

 Once we have a bucket, inserting is straightforward.
-We update the hash table's size, taking care to not increase the count if we overwrote an already-present key.
-Then we copy the key and value into the corresponding fields in the entry.
+We update the hash table's size, taking care to not increase the count if we overwrote the value for an already-present key.
+Then we copy the key and value into the corresponding fields in the Entry.

 We're missing a little something here, though.
-We haven't actually allocated the entry array yet.
+We haven't actually allocated the Entry array yet.
 Oops!
 Before we can insert anything, we need to make sure we have an array, and that it's big enough.

 ^code table-set-grow (1 before, 1 after)